broughtj/Fin6470/Syllabus/FIN6470-Syllabus.md

 ### Schedule of Topics

-The weekly schecule will be updated on the course [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1sx6SvNoKovQYmTHy7Vl13rGLtnckNkdVmWKaC-GxbUM/edit?usp=sharing)
+The weekly schedule will be updated on the course [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1sx6SvNoKovQYmTHy7Vl13rGLtnckNkdVmWKaC-GxbUM/edit?usp=sharing)